 So what can you do to prevent chapped lips?
 Staying hydrated and keeping your lips moisturized are the major things to do.
+Remedy for Chapped Lips

 And what can you do to cure or repair already chapped lips?
-While some may try to just gloss up their chapped lips, flip their hair and strut in nonchalance, that’s not going to solve the underlying problem.
+While some may try to gloss up their chapped lips, flip their hair, and strut in nonchalance, that’s not going to solve the underlying problem.
 Whatever the cause of your chapped lips may be, there are several effective ways to moisturize your cracked lips back to supple life.

 Here are 6 DIY natural remedies that will help you repair chapped lips…